 The museum's permanent gallery on the fourth floor is located in a single, relatively small room, but is packed with interesting art and information.
 High-quality replicas of Hokusai's artworks are on display here, and multilingual panels and videos provide more detailed, bilingual information about the artist, his life and work and woodblock prints.

 More space is devoted to rotating, temporary exhibitions on the museum's third and fourth floors which require an additional admission fee.
 This is where more of Hokusai's original artworks can be seen in detail.
 Unlike the permanent exhibition, only the titles of the artworks are translated into English here.
-There is an additional fee for entry to the temporary exhibitions.

 The four-story museum was designed by Pritzker Architecture Prize winner Sejima Kazuya, one half of the architecture firm SANAA.
 The concept behind the interesting architecture was for the museum to be approachable to everyone and from all sides, resulting in walkways that bisect the building on ground level and lead to the museum entrance in the center.
 On the first floor are also a museum shop and a small library with a good selection of English books about Japanese history, art, religion and culture in addition to books about Hokusai.